BhavanaNannuru/cyber_security_journal/Readme.md

-# 🛡️ Cybersecurity Learning Journal – 45-Day Challenge
+# Cybersecurity Learning Journal – 45-Day Challenge

 Welcome to my cybersecurity journal!
 This repository tracks my hands-on learning, tool exploration, research reading, and reflections over a focused 45-day self-driven journey.
-My goal is to build a deep and consistent foundation in cybersecurity in preparation for my Master's applications for Fall 2026 — particularly: value practical skill-building, discipline, and a demonstrated passion for the field.
+My goal is to build a deep and consistent foundation in cybersecurity— particularly: value practical skill-building, discipline, and a demonstrated passion for the field.

 ---

-## 🎯 Objectives
+## Objectives

 - Learn by doing: Explore real-world cybersecurity tools and techniques
 - Build consistent habits and deep technical curiosity